 Laser or not?

 If you want accurate cuts, the laser is a good idea.
-Laser essentially shows on the material where the blade will hit.
+The laser essentially shows on the material where the blade will hit.

 This way you will know precisely where the blade will cut before contact is made.
 In this way, you will avoid possible error and is a safer way to use the tool.